-Is your organisation paying what it should for hosting with AWS?
+Is your organization paying what it should for hosting with AWS?

 The AWS Elastic Compute Cloud (EC2) service has many advantages, including easy scalability, pay-for-what-you-use, as-you-go pricing, and an enormous array of options and upgrades – so many that your AWS bill may become quite complicated.
 Have you been suffering from sticker shock but have no idea which of the literally thousands of line items on your invoice are the culprits?
 Here are seven hidden AWS costs that could be breaking the bank.